 SPN 411 Survey of Spanish Literature 3(3-0)

 A panoramic overview of Castilian literature from the earliest works in the vernacular to the writings of the post-Franco era.
-Prerequisite: SPN 310. ()
+Prerequisite: SPN 310 or permission of instructor. ()

 SPN 412 Survey of Spanish American Literature 3(3-0)